 NOTE: Try using senses other than sight!
 What does the object feel like?
 Smell like?
 Maybe even taste like?

-For example, take a romance and write it as horror.
+For example, you could take a romance and write it as horror.
+Or take a horror and rewrite it as a comedy!

-This is a super fun exercise, and it lets you practice using tone and perspective!
-The tone of a story can change the meaning.
+This is a super fun exercise, and it lets you practice using tone and perspective.
+The tone of a story can completely change the meaning.

 Speed-writing helps to release judgment you might put on your stories, allowing for a more natural process.
 I like to speed-write when I’m stuck on a short story or a particular scene.